Skip to content

 In Crisis?
 Dial 988, then press 1Text 838255Chat at veteranscrisisline.netGet help now

-Workforce · Planned Norfolk, VA chapter · Illustrative scenario
+Workforce · Planned Norfolk, VA pilot · Illustrative scenario

 The room where it clicked.

 Three transitioning service members, two laptops, and a peer mentor who's already made the jump.
-The cohort model isn't complicated — and it's exactly what each chapter is being built around.
+The cohort model isn't complicated — and it's exactly how this program is designed to run.

 Workforce cohort session — illustrative.